marcusoftnet/marcusoftnet.github.io/_posts/2016-08-04-some-reflection-on-mob-programming.md

 One team of 4 people had a counter part off-site.
 The offsite team didn't know how many they mob team were, but the guess was in the 40-50 people range.
 That team in particular was moving very thoughtful as I observed them.
 That team has a cosy sofa where the part of the mob not typing is sitting (slouching in some examples). *Very* relaxed feel.

-I think this purposefulness comes from the way that programming in a group like this forces you to **externalise** your thinking.
+I think this purposefulness comes from the way that programming in a group like this forces you to **externalize** your thinking.
 This is talked about to great effect in the excellent [Turn the Ship Around](https://www.amazon.com/Turn-Ship-Around-Turning-Followers/dp/1591846404) by [David L. Marquet](https://twitter.com/ldavidmarquet).

 In a mob you cannot just type or think away on your own.
-It has to be verbalised and described to others.
+It has to be verbalized and described to others.
 In doing so you have to put word to your reasoning and often this helps us to better understand the problem even before we've written a line of code.
 If you're alone programming - try [Rubber Duck programming](http://www.rubberduckdebugging.com/) to achieve something similar (although a bit more silly)

 Even in the best teams I've been working with a feeling of stress and urge has from time to time manifest itself.
 The mobs that I've been watching have kept their cool - even when the heat is on.